 As a parent, you probably don’t want your kids to while away summer break glued to their iPads and smartphones.
 But on days when the mercury is climbing and your neighborhood looks like a ghost town, you can’t exactly blame your kids for wanting to stay indoors.
-Heck, you’ve even found yourself devoting more time to crushing candies than heading outside for some much-needed activity.
-Fortunately, there are plenty of outdoor family-friendly activities that are literally and figuratively cool.
+Heck, you may have even found yourself devoting more time to crushing candies than heading outside for some much-needed activity.
+Fortunately, there are plenty of family-friendly outdoor activities that are literally and figuratively cool.

 Host a pool game day

 If you have a backyard or neighborhood pool, host a pool game day that will cool you off while getting you up and moving.
 Play a rousing game of Marco Polo and then challenge your kids to beat you in pool basketball or volleyball.
-Prior to the big day, stock up on pool toys and games like the 2-in-1 Pool Basketball and Volleyball Game.
-It includes two heavy duty basketball bases, a 24-foot volleyball net and a basketball and volleyball.
+Before the big day, stock up on pool toys and games like the 2-in-1 Pool Basketball and Volleyball Game.
+It includes two heavy-duty basketball bases, a 24-foot volleyball net and a basketball and volleyball.

 Create a splash pad for a slide